JarryShaw/PyNTLib/src/README.md

-# JSNTLIB Manual
+# PyNTLib Manual

-&emsp; `jsntlib` is an open sourse library for __number theory__ written in Python, with compatibility in both 2.7 and 3.6 versions.
+&emsp; `pyntlib` is an open sourse library for __number theory__ written in Python, with compatibility in both 2.7 and 3.6 versions.
 The following is a manual for this library.
 Usage instructions and samples attached.

  - [Functions](#functions)